 The accelerated Bachelor's and Master's degree programs at DBU provide a means for highly motivated individuals with clearly defined career goals to attain knowledge and skills from both undergraduate and master’s degrees in a single accelerated process.
 Combining the degrees provides a faster track to graduation, proves to be more cost-effective, and gives the student the opportunity to enter the workforce sooner with a competitive advantage.

 PERMISSION TO PURSUE AN ACCELERATED BACHELOR'S AND MASTER'S DEGREE PROGRAM

-A minimum overall GPA of 3.0 at the time of filing a Statement of Commitment.
+A minimum overall GPA of 3.0 at the time of completing the graduate application.
 The minimum overall GPA of 3.0 and institutional GPA of 3.0 in coursework comprising the major or in all teacher certification coursework criteria must be maintained to continue in the program.

-The Statement of Commitment and Permission to Pursue Accelerated Bachelor’s and Master’s Degree must be approved and signed by both the undergraduate advisor and the Master’s program director.
+The Request to Change Program form must be approved and signed by both the undergraduate advisor and the Master’s program director.
 At that time, a new degree plan must be completed, approved, and signed by both the undergraduate advisor and the Master’s program director.

 RETENTION IN AND GRADUATION FROM THE PROGRAM